DaniloMurer/spring-boilerplate/README.md

 ```
 ## Important

-This repository and the code is licensed under the MIT License, thus means you need to mention that the code is from me.
+This repository and the code is licensed under the MIT License, thus means you need to mention that the code is from us.